Faculty of Economics, Tohoku University

 Introduction to Economic History

-Economic History(bilingual)
+Economic History(bilingual

-Economic History of Western Europe(bilingual)
+Economic History of Western Europe(bilingual

-Specialist Reading Class(bilingual)
+Specialist Reading Class(bilingual

 Postgraduate

-Comparative Economic History(English)
+Comparative Economic History(English only

-Economic History of Western Europe(bilingual)
+Economic History of Western Europe(bilingual

 Economic and Business History